nidazehraa/qatar-drive/README.md

 * Install all the dependencies by running `npm install`
 * Compile the code by running `npm run tsc`.
 * Finally run `npm run deploy` to deploy the serverless application.
+* If you want to run test cases, run `npm run test`

 ## Expected behavior: